epam/NGB/docs/md/user-guide/embedding-js.md

 ### setTrackSettings

-Sets settings for requested track
+Sets requested opened track settings

 The object to be passed to NGB window: